Mansv/AdalToMsal/NETCore/After-daemon-webAPI-ClientCred-MSAL/Readme.md

 #### **Changes needed in TodoListService project:**

-The following changes should have been already done if you followed the doc explaining migration from .NET Core 2.2 version to .NET 6Vfor ToDoListService prject.
+The following changes should have been already done if you followed the doc explaining migration from .NET Core 2.2 version to .NET 6 for ToDoListService project.
 If not, the following changes need to be incorporated in the service project.
 If the previous doc was followed, the below steps could be skipped if repetitive.

    * Remove the below NuGet packages: